How We’ll Work Together

-Additional meetings will help us dissect coursework, internships, paying jobs and things he chooses to do in his spare time to come up with patterns and plan for the next phase.
+Additional meetings will dissect coursework, internships, paying jobs and activities s/he chooses to pursue in his spare time.

 I will bring in some standardized assessment tools to confirm we are on the right track and identify any missed ideas.
-Depending on where the child is on the school to work trajectory, our findings may lead to new coursework, internships or a first job.
+I am Myers-Briggs certified.
+Depending on where they are on the school to work trajectory, our findings may lead to new coursework, internships or a first job.

 The younger the client, the more spread out the meetings, since the cycle of school to internship to work is a long one.
-Clients use me in a variety of ways, including long-term school to career planning, intensive career identification and job search, and internship research, development and evaluation.
+Clients engage me in a variety of ways, including long-term school to career planning, intensive career identification and job search and internship research and opportunity development.